top of page

 • Bites and Scratches: From other pets or rough handling.

-• Burns: From heat lamps or heating pads.
+• Burns: From heat lamps or heating elements.

 • Dehydration: Sunken eyes, wrinkled skin, and lethargy.